ChrisMCrow/Aria-Website-Rebuild/README.md

 * The home page should look professional and match the style of the Aria website.
 * The user should be able to query the website for booking a room.
 * The website should be able to be populated with different features / advertisements about the hotel.
+* The website should be desployed on Firebase.

 ### Features Added
+* Static Nav Bar.
-* Nav bar
+* Fixed Mini Nav Bar once scroll has begun.
-* Book a Room Form with Special Rates feature
+* Book a Room Form with Special Rates feature.
+* Hotel Features that are autopopulated on the website from the database.
 * Footer with map, social media links & more.

 ### Time Logged